JithinKS97/dynamic-learning/readme.md

 ##### Component - Explore

-For users visiting the app, they will be able to all the lessons, lessonplans and reques forums that has been created and shared with public so that they get an idea about what the app is all about.
+Users who are not logged in visiting the app will be able to view all the lessons, lessonplans and request forums that have been created and shared with public so that they get an idea about what the app is all about.

 #### Above are the main React Components of the app and the you can find the other React Components in the'client/ui/components' folder.

-I've provided necessary documentation in the component js file itself in all the areas where I felt like clarifications are necessary.
+I've provided necessary documentations in the components' js files in all the areas where I felt like clarifications are necessary.

 ## Features that can be added